sys-bio/vscode-antimony/README.md

 ### 0.2.0
 * Added grammar support and warning/error detection for rate rules, sbo and cvterms, events, flux balance constraints, interaction, and import.
-* Converter between Antimony and SBML
+* Converter between Antimony and SBML.
 * Antimony/SBML preview.
 * More databases supported in create annotation, and database recommendations.
 * Automatic creation of rate laws.
 * Annotation recommender for species.
-* Highlight indication for annotated species
+* Highlight indication for annotated species.

 ### 0.2.4
-* Automatic virtual environment installation
+* Automatic virtual environment installation.
-* SBML to Antimony Conversion and Editing
+* SBML to Antimony Conversion and Editing.
-* Browsing Biomodels
+* Browsing Biomodels.